revelaction/privage/README.md

 # Features

 - `privage` uses the golang [age API](https://github.com/FiloSottile/age/blob/main/age.go) for encryption of files.
-- `privage` can use a yubikey (PIV smart card) to encrypt the age secret key.
+- privage can use a yubikey (PIV smart card) to encrypt the age secret key.
 See [Yubikey](#markdown-header-yubikey)
-- `privage` uses `categories` to allow classification of the encrypted files.
+- privage uses `categories` to allow classification of the encrypted files.
 - Encrypted files do not reveal any metadata. `privage` encrypted files names are hashes of the file name and the category.
 See [design](#design)
-- `privage` encrypts any kind of file, not only credentials/passwords.
+- privage encrypts any kind of file, not only credentials/passwords.
-- `privage` can easily (with one command) change the secret key and reencode all the files with the new key.
+- privage can easily (with one command) change the secret key and reencode all the files with the new key.
 See [rotate](#rotate)
-- `privage` tries to be simple: it does not wrap `git` or your editor: Use git to control your repository and use your preferred editor to edit credentials files.
+- privage tries to be simple: it does not wrap `git` or your editor: Use git to control your repository and use your preferred editor to edit credentials files.
 - Powerful command completion.
 All commands have completion.
 See [Bash Completion](#bash-completion)

 # Installation

+On Linux you can use the [pre-built binaries](https://github.com/revelaction/privage/releases/)

-If your system has Go:
+If your system has a supported version of Go, you can build from source

     go install github.com/revelaction/privage/cmd...@v0.8.2-beta